PROF Command Line Tutorial

 > library(PROF)

-We then download the HHS data using the provided fetch_hhs_data function
+We then download the NHSN data using the provided fetch_hhs_data function

 > result = fetch_hhs_data(down_dir="~/Downloads")